webbdeej/free-code-camp/Basic HTML and HTML5/readme.md

 # Create a Set of Radio Buttons
 Created 2 radio buttons and nested inside label element.
 Gave one label of 'indoor' and the other 'outdoor'

+# Create a Set of Checkboxes
+Added 3 checkboxes with name of "personality".
+All nested in label attr.